-- Now that the course is up and running, we are evaluating the effectiveness of this model on student perceptions of learning, and also on the outcomes of student performance throughout the course.
-The research question for this Leadership in Teaching and Learning Fellowship is to identify, “Does Blended Learning enhance a student’s scientific literacy in a first year Cellular and Molecular Biology course in the areas of knowledge & understanding, communication & application and critical thinking & inquiry?”
-To evaluate student perspectives, research is being conducted in collaboration with the McMaster Institute for Innovation and Excellence in Teaching and Learning (MIIETL) and work-study students/scholars to survey students across multiple BIO1A03 course offerings during year 1 and 2 of the study.
-The overall goal of this research project is to analyze the effectiveness of BIO1A03 Blended Learning instructional platform in transforming our students from surface to deep-learners, ready for life-long inquiry-driven learning.
+- Now that the course is up and running, we have evaluated the effectiveness of this model on student perceptions of learning, and also on the outcomes of student performance throughout the course.
+The research question for this Leadership in Teaching and Learning Fellowship was to identify, “Does Blended Learning enhance a student’s scientific literacy in a first year Cellular and Molecular Biology course in the areas of knowledge & understanding, communication & application and critical thinking & inquiry?”
+To evaluate student perspectives, research was conducted in collaboration with the McMaster MacPherson Institute and work-study students/scholars to survey students across multiple BIO1A03 course offerings during year 1 and 2 of the study.
+The overall goal of this research project was to analyze the effectiveness of BIO1A03 Blended Learning instructional platform in transforming our students from surface to deep-learners, ready for life-long inquiry-driven learning.

-- A quantitative approach will be utilized to evaluate the effectiveness of the Blended Learning approach in BIO1A03 on promoting scientific literacy in the area of knowledge & understanding, communication & application and critical thinking & inquiry.
-This part of the project will require data collection from previous and current offerings of BIO1A03 pertaining to students’ performance in various tested components of the course.
-In particular, work-study students/scholars will work with the BIO1A03 teaching team to partition test questions from previous non-Blended Learning BIO1A03 course offering years into the three categories of knowledge & understanding, communication & application, and critical thinking & inquiry.
-The same will be done with tests from the current Blended Learning BIO1A03 course offerings.
-All student data will be depersonalized and the main goal will be to compare the scores and overall performance between students who were in non-Blended BIO1A03 cohorts, compared to students who are in Blended Learning cohorts since the Spring of 2014.
-It is through these measures that we will evaluate whether Blended Learning is a transformational teaching tool that is effective in promoting scientific literacy in the areas of knowledge & understanding, communication & application and critical thinking & inquiry in first year Cellular and Molecular Biology students.
+- A quantitative approach was also utilized to evaluate the effectiveness of the Blended Learning approach in BIO1A03 on promoting scientific literacy in the area of knowledge & understanding, communication & application and critical thinking & inquiry.
+This part of the project required data collection from previous and current offerings of BIO1A03 pertaining to students’ performance in various tested components of the course.
+In particular, work-study students/scholars worked with the BIO1A03 teaching team to partition test questions from previous non-Blended Learning BIO1A03 course offering years into the three categories of knowledge & understanding, communication & application, and critical thinking & inquiry.
+The same was done with tests from the current Blended Learning BIO1A03 course offerings.
+All student data was depersonalized and the scores and overall performance of students who were in non-Blended BIO1A03 cohorts were compared with those of students who are in Blended Learning cohorts since the Spring of 2014.
+It is through these measures that we have evaluated that Blended Learning is indeed a transformational teaching tool that is effective in promoting scientific literacy in the areas of knowledge & understanding, communication & application and critical thinking & inquiry in first year Cellular and Molecular Biology students.

 - Social media continues to play an increasing role in student engagement in the classroom.
 Past studies have reviewed student and faculty viewpoints on the use and implementation of social media in the classroom, but few studies have empirical data on the benefits or drawbacks of integrating social media in higher-level education.
 Furthermore, the few studies that have empirical data mandate the use of social media as a part of course marking schemes.